yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 The team is afraid of you, and in order to keep you on board as a paying customer, has to lie to you.

-Basically, they are telling you what you want to hear&mdash;that the end of the project is close, that currently open bugs are easy to fix, that performance problems are minor, that the quality of the architecture is outstanding, and that the team is very motivated to work with you.
+Basically, they are telling you what you want to hear---that the end of the project is close, that currently open bugs are easy to fix, that performance problems are minor, that the quality of the architecture is outstanding, and that the team is very motivated to work with you.
-When you hear any of the above, question yourself&mdash;Do you encourage them to tell the truth?
+When you hear any of the above, question yourself---Do you encourage them to tell the truth?
 Do you _reward_ them for bringing you _bad_ but honest news?